pobertraterson/fullstack-assignment/README.md

 From Rob

 ## This is a fork of [ash-williams/auctionary_starter](https://github.com/ash-williams/auctionary_starter) with added code (my work) please don't plagiarise as it does nobody any good.
+I decided to leave the "fork network" due to concerns of plagiarism rising from my work being visible in the fork pages of the original repository.

 # From Ash
 **Things to remember:**